andrewgdotcom/Model01-Firmware/orphans-class1.md

 it_IT@alt| <>	| ù§	|\\&#124;| '?	| ì^	| èé	| à°`	| +*~
 se_SE	|<>&#124;| '*	| §½	| +?\	| ´`	| åÅ	| äÄ	| ¨^~

-`merlin2` is also usable with some class 2 OS keymaps, which have square and curly brackets on the first letter row, e.g.:
+This is also usable with some class 2 OS keymaps, which have square and curly brackets on the first letter row, e.g.:

 Keymap	| L(Z)	| L(A)	| L(Q)	| R(5)	| L(6)	| R(P)	| R(;)	| R(/)